aws-samples/amazon-cloudfront-log-analysis/lab1-serveless-cloudfront-log-analysis/README.md

 - Ensure that the box next to **Amazon S3** is checked
 - Click **Apply**

-### Configuring Amazon Quicksight to use Amazon Athena as data source
+### Configuring Amazon QuickSight to use Amazon Athena as data source

 ![quicksight-region-selection.png](./assets/quicksight-region-selection.png)